-- A water risk assessment is completed on an annual basis by the caretaker.
-He is also responsible for ensuring that the identified operational controls are conducted and recorded in the school's water log book. - This risk assessment will be reviewed every 2 years and when significant changes have occurred to the water system and/or building footprint - The risks from legionella are mitigated by the following: temperature checks, heating of water, disinfection of showers, etc.
+- The Caretaker completes a water risk assessment every two years, more often if required.
+He is also responsible for ensuring the identified operational controls are conducted and recorded in the school's water log book. - This risk assessment will be reviewed every two years and when significant changes have occurred to the water system and/or building footprint. - The risks from legionella are mitigated by the following: temperature checks, heating of water, disinfection of showers, etc.